Skinners' Academy: School buildings and grounds

 In order to achieve the school's aim of sustainability, fruit and vegetables are grown on school grounds for use in the canteen.

 At the upper school site there is a rowan tree, which was given to the school by the Skinners' School Old Girls Association.
 The rowan tree recognises the school's origins with the Skinners' Company, as rowan berries were used for tanning leather.

-School uniform

-Since the school's opening in 1890, the uniform has undergone great change.
-The uniform currently consists of a white dress shirt, a green/red tie (depending what year you're in), a green and grey blazer, lanyard, a green and grey jumper (optional), grey skirt/trousers, smart black shoes and a skinners rucksack/shoulder bag.

 Present and future plans

 The school currently operates on a split site basis, with years 7–9 in the lower school and years 10–13 in the upper school.
 However, due to the inefficiency and the limitations caused thereof, plans have been made to relocate the school as an academy to a single site at Woodberry Down, under the Woodberry Down Regeneration project in 2010.

 In order to prepare for the transition of sites, in the academic year of 2006–2007 the school took its final cohort of year 7s.
 In the academic year of 2008–2009, the lower school site shall be closed and the then years 9-13 shall be accommodated in the upper school.

 To adapt to these changes some innovative teaching and curriculum practices will be adopted, including vertical tutoring.